 Will Breastfeeding Make My Belly Smaller?

-Right after you give birth, you’ll probably feel as light as a feather, and may find yourself blessing complete strangers even if you’re not religious.
-At one to two days after birth, your uterus is about the size it was at your 18th week of pregnancy, so don’t be surprised that you still look pregnant.
+At one to two days after birth, your uterus is about the size it was at your 18th week of pregnancy), so don’t be surprised that you still look pregnant.
 It will get progressively smaller as the days go on.
-By one week postpartum, it will be closer to the size it was at 12 weeks pregnant, and by six weeks postpartum, it will be pretty darn small.
+By one week postpartum, it’ll be closer to the size it was at 12 weeks pregnant, and by six weeks postpartum, it’ll be pretty darn small.
 Breastfeeding just helps accelerate that whole process.

 Plus, more from The Bump: